Signed in as:

 Specializing in live fire instruction and wildland operations, Jason is passionate about mentorship and takes pride in helping recruits develop strong operational skills and professional confidence.

-With decades of frontline and instructional experience, Lucas is dedicated to preparing students for real-world emergency response and values the opportunity to mentor the next generation of firefighters.
+His specialties include officer development, live fire instruction, technical rescue, rope rescue, wildland firefighting, and training leadership.
+With decades of frontline, military, academic, and instructional experience, Lucas is dedicated to preparing students for real-world emergency response and mentoring the next generation of firefighters.

 Mac’s experience includes structural firefighting, live fire operations, and shipboard firefighting within the Royal Canadian Navy.
 His career progression has taken him from frontline municipal response to specialized military emergency operations and instructional leadership delivering NFPA-based training programs.